node-class-may-2023/ComIT_Node/javascript.md

 ```

 #### Assignment operators
-* We can assigna a number to a variable
-* Then use this variable to do any arithmetic operation
+* We can assign a number to a variable then use this variable to do any arithmetic operation
-* Also we can re use the variable to assign the result of the arithmetic operation
+* Also we can reuse the variable to assign the result of the arithmetic operation
 * Take a look at the following example:

 **Example:**